NetSparkleUpdater/NetSparkle/README.md

 </PropertyGroup>
 ```

-IMPORTANT NOTE: In .NET 8+, a change was made that causes your git/source code commit hash to be included in your app's `<Version>` number.
+IMPORTANT NOTE: In .NET 8+, a change was made in the core of .NET that causes your git/source code commit hash to be included in your app's `<Version>` number.
 This behavior cannot be avoided by NetSparkleUpdater at this time as we rely on `AssemblyInformationalVersionAttribute`, and this attribute's behavior was changed.
 Your users may be told that they are currently running `1.0.0+commitHashHere` by NetSparkleUpdater (and your native app itself!).
 We also recommend adding the following lines to your project file (in a new `<PropertyGroup>` or an existing one):

 ```xml
 <IncludeSourceRevisionInInformationalVersion>false</IncludeSourceRevisionInInformationalVersion>